modernjuliaworkflows/modernjuliaworkflows.github.io/pages/writing/writing.md

 Once you `]activate` a project, the packages you `]add` will be listed in two files called `Project.toml` and `Manifest.toml`.
 Sharing a project between computers is as simple as sending a folder containing your code and both of these files.
-Using them, the user can run `]instantiate` and Julia will recreate the state of your local environment.
+Using them, the user can run `]instantiate` and Julia will recreate the exact state of the environment.

 * `Project.toml` contains general project information (name of the package, unique id, authors) and direct dependencies with version bounds.
 * `Manifest.toml` contains the exact versions of all direct and indirect dependencies, which you can visualize with [PkgDependency.jl](https://github.com/peng1999/PkgDependency.jl).